 Civil Rights Laws and Police Misconduct

-A statute known as Section 1983 is the primary civil rights law victims of police misconduct rely upon.
-This law was originally passed as part of the Civil Rights Act of 1871, which was intended to curb oppressive conduct by government and private individuals participating in vigilante groups, such as the Ku Klux Klan.
+A statute known as 42 U.S.C. § 1983 is the primary civil rights law victims of police misconduct rely upon.
+This law is part of the Civil Rights Act of 1871.
+The law was intended to curb oppressive conduct by government and private people in vigilante groups, such as the Ku Klux Klan.

 - False arrest (or false imprisonment)

 - Malicious prosecution